csurgay/ansible-training/lessons/03_AdHocCommands/README.md

 1. Final Exercise: Multi-Step Task

 > [!WARNING]
-> For these exercises to work in the `lessons/03_AdHocCommands` directory you need to set up an inventory and
+> For these exercises to work in the `lessons/03_AdHocCommands` directory you need to set up an inventory
-> use `-i inventory` option with the `ansible` command!
+> in this directory locally and use `-i inventory` option with the `ansible` command!

 #### inventory
 ```yaml